bnclabs/gofast/README.md

 * concurrent request on a single connection, improves throughput when latency is high.
 * configurable batching of packets scheduled for transmission.
-* periodic flusher for un-bounded/residue batching.
+* periodic flusher for batching response and streams.
 * send periodic heartbeat to remote node.
 * add transport level compression like `gzip`, `lzw` ...
 * sub-μs protocol overhead.